 Florida Fish and Wildlife Conservation Commission (FWC) | Ask FWC — The Ask FWC section of the FWC website allows you to view top questions and search the knowledgebase.
 Click this link to view an answer to the question, “How far do you have to be from a road, home, or other structure to hunt or shoot a gun?”
 The response form the FWC discusses the discharging firearm in public statute as well as armed trespass and trespass by projectile.

 Were you recently arrested after allegedly discharging a firearm in public in Central Florida?
-Do not say anything to authorities until you have contacted Ashley M. Aulls, P.A..
+Do not say anything to authorities until you have contacted The Law Office of Ashley Aulls, P.A..

 Ashley Aulls is an experienced criminal defense attorney in Brooksville who represents individuals in communities all over Hernando County, Citrus County, Sumter County, and Pasco County.
 Call (352) 593-4115 or complete an online contact form today to have our lawyer review your case and answer all of your legal questions during a confidential consultation.